Faculty & Staff

 Barbie Zelizer is Director of the Center for Media at Risk and the Raymond Williams Professor of Communication at the University of Pennsylvania’s Annenberg School for Communication.

 A former journalist, Zelizer is known for her work on journalism, culture, memory and images, particularly in times of crisis.
 She has authored or edited sixteen books, including the award-winning About To Die: How News Images Move the Public (Oxford, 2010) and Remembering to Forget: Holocaust Memory Through the Camera’s Eye (Chicago, 1998), and close to 200 articles, book chapters and essays.
-She has two upcoming books: How the Cold War Broke the News (Polity, 2025) and Propaganda in an Age of Disinformation (coedited with Nelson Ribeiro, Routledge, 2025).
+Her two most recent books include Media and Propaganda in an Age of Disinformation (coedited with Nelson Ribeiro, Routledge, 2025) and How the Cold War Broke the News (Polity, 2025).

 Sophie Maddocks is Director of Research and Outreach at the Center for Media at Risk.

-An expert on gender, youth and online harassment, Sophie’s research has been published in several academic journals and edited volumes.
-Sophie’s commentary for the Women’s Media Center has appeared across national and international news outlets; she consults for government agencies, nonprofits and tech companies; and she leads digital rights workshops at schools and colleges.
+An expert on youth digital wellbeing, Sophie’s research has been published in several academic journals and edited volumes.
+Sophie’s commentary has appeared across national and international news outlets, including ABC News, MSNBC, Wired, The Washington Post, Psychology Today, The New Scientist and more.
+Sophie consults for government agencies, nonprofits and tech companies, and she leads digital rights workshops at schools and colleges.

-A former high school teacher, guidance counselor and youth worker, Sophie is passionate about collaborating across communities to develop programming that creates healthier, safer, and more equitable media environments.
+A former high school teacher, guidance counselor and youth worker, Sophie is passionate about collaborating across communities to develop programming that creates healthier, safer and more equitable online and offline environments for youth.

-Sophie holds a PhD from the University of Pennsylvania, an MA from The New School for Public Engagement where she was a Fulbright Scholar, a PGCE from the University of Warwick, and a BA from the University of Cambridge.
+Sophie holds a PhD from the University of Pennsylvania, an MA from The New School where she was a Fulbright Scholar, a PGCE from the University of Warwick and a BA from the University of Cambridge.

 Madison’s research has focused on the relationship of food traditions with cultural heritage and the heritage tourism industry.
 Madison holds a bachelor’s degree from La Salle University where she studied history and religion with a focus on Islamic feminism.
 She has worked in multiple sectors including the service industry, as a social media manager and as a Myanmar Peace Corps Volunteer.
 Outside of Annenberg, Madison is passionate about international travel, street food, analog music and making art.